H4CK3R5-Dmaster/ProjetPHP-Forum/README.md

 </p>
 <br>
 <p align="center">
-    WELCOME TO THE EXPLANATIONS OF THE FORUM
+    WELCOME TO THE EXPLANATIONS OF THE FORUM<br>
+    CODED IN FULL PHP
 </p>
 <p align="left">
     <h2>Forum features</h2>